Langtang Valley TrekLangtang Valley Trek

 Cost Includes

-• Langtang National Park Entry Permit Card.
+• Langtang National Park Entry Permit Fee.

-• Trekkers Information Management System card.
+• Trekkers Management System Permit Card.

-• All Government and Local Taxes.
+• Government and local taxes.

 Cost Excludes